Eodomius/utilities/README.md

 # Eodomius utilities

-Utils packages for Eodomius project
+Utilitaire packages for Eodomius (and other javascript) projects.